javiervela/http_cli_webclient/README.md

 ## Project Description

 Simple command-line interface (CLI) application that allows users to send HTTP GET requests to a specified server and retrieve web content.
 The client connects to the server, sends a request for a specific resource, and optionally saves it to a file.
+The application has additional features to measure and display the round-trip time (RTT) for the request, individual packet sizes and times, and RTT and RTT variance using TCP_INFO.

 ### Functionality